 The Big Short-- "Short everything this guy has ever touched"

 TV: I haven't had any live TV channels in years, but I like watching DVD's of old shows.
 Any Star Trek series.
 Farscape.
 (You just can't beat muppets in space.)
 Hell, anything in space.
 Game of Thrones, Six Feet Under.
-Also Magnum PI, NCIS, or anything else produced by Donald P Bellisario.
+Magnum PI, Orphan Black.

-I chose not to subscribe to cable, not because all the shows are crappy, but because they are so good.
-I know I'm missing out on Walking Dead, etc., but I really don't need more stuff to suck up my time.
-I only recently got some rabbit ears to watch broadcasts.
+I do not subscribe to cable, (or Netflix or Hulu, etc.) not because all the shows are crappy, but because they are so good.
+I know I'm missing out on all the new hotness, but I really don't need more stuff to suck up my time.
+I only recently got some rabbit ears just to watch Big Bang Theory.